CVS and Walgreens to start selling abortion pills this month

 CVS and Walgreens, the two largest pharmacy chains in the U.S., will start selling abortion pills as soon as this month, the companies said Friday.

 Access to the drug mifepristone, commonly known as the abortion pill, will require a prescription.
-The FDA approved mifepristone for abortions in 2000, deeming it a safe and effective way to terminate an unwanted pregnancy.
+The Food and Drug Administration approved mifepristone for abortions in 2000, deeming it a safe and effective way to terminate an unwanted pregnancy.

-Both CVS and Walgreens told CBS News they have become certified to dispense the pills following regulatory changes the Food and Drug administration made last year that allow retail pharmacies to sell the pills.
+Both CVS and Walgreens told CBS News they have become certified to dispense the pills following regulatory changes the FDA made last year that allow retail pharmacies to sell the pills.

 The pharmacies' moves, which come at a time when abortion access has been restricted across parts of the U.S., drew praise from President Biden.